piskvorky/gensim/docs/src/auto_examples/000_core/run_001_getting_started.rst

-A transformation is used to convert documents from one vector representation into another.
+A model converts documents from one vector representation into another.
 Here, we used `Tf-Idf <http://en.wikipedia.org/wiki/Tf%E2%80%93idf>`_, a simple transformation which takes documents represented as bag-of-words counts and applies a weighting which discounts common terms (or, equivalently, promotes rare terms).
 It also scales the resulting vector to unit length (in the `Euclidean norm <http://en.wikipedia.org/wiki/Norm_%28mathematics%29#Euclidean_norm>`_).

-Transformations are covered in detail in the tutorial on Topics and Transformations.
+For more details, see :ref:`tut2`.

 So, given a new vector corresponding to another document (*not* in the original corpus), we can get its representation via Tf-Idf as: